OctopusDeploy/docs/docs/administration/reporting/index.md

 A few notes about accessing the table directly:

-- We may add additional columns in the future
+- We may add additional columns in the future.
 - We'll try not to change existing columns, but just in case, you may wish to set up your own View in SQL server to provide an abstraction layer.
-- Since you're accessing the data directly, be aware that Octopus team permissions won't apply
+- Since you're accessing the data directly, be aware that Octopus team permissions won't apply.
 - Don't join with any other tables - these are much more likely to change in future, so you're on your own if you do!

 The table is completely denormalized, and should have any information that you might need to report on.